 Support for fellow Shiites elsewhere in the Middle East is not just one of Tehran’s foreign policy maneuvers; it is a key element of Iran’s grand strategy.
 A change in the presidency is unlikely to bring about a change in that thinking.

-Similar constraints exist for Mr. Rowhani elsewhere.
+Similar constraints exist for Mr. Rouhani elsewhere.
 Nuclear policy, for example, is set by supreme ruler Ayatollah Khamanei and others close to him.
-Mr. Rowhani’s room for maneuver may well be restricted to tactical adjustments.
+Mr. Rouhani’s room for maneuver may well be restricted to tactical adjustments.

 Entrenched interests influence economic policy and may similarly constrict the new president.
 His election is a welcome development, but it does not mean that Iran is changing course.